SpongePowered/SpongeForge/README.md

 Contributing
 ------------

-Before doing any major code changes, you probably want to have access to the minecraft source for reference:
+Before doing any major code changes, you probably want to have access to the Minecraft source for reference:

     ./gradlew setupDecompWorkspace